cayesoneira/miniTRASGO-documentation/docs/design/environment.md

 ## Some relevant tools

+### crontab

+`crontab -e` opens a crontab window where you can schedule certain operations on the linux terminal.
+To translate to the date and hour format used by crontab just enter [Contrab guru](https://crontab.guru/).
+Some processes can also be set to execute in the moment of reboot.

 ### Look Up Tables (LUTs)
 Stored in `/media/externalDisk/gate/system/lookUpTables`.
 Every device involved in the system has a LUT designated in order to explain how to read the files and also some alarm configured.
 For example the LookUpTableTRB.m has an alarm system which is the following: